demosify/demosify/docs/README.md

 # DEMOSIFY

-Create a playground to run demos of your project.
+Create a playground to show the demos of your project.

 ## Quick start